Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Jacobians of curves of the form

 \subsection{Models}

 There are simple birational models for the $\mu_p$-covers of $J$ with a given Steinitz class.
 For concreteness, assume that the Steinitz class is $D = D_0 + D_1$.
 The distinguished $\mu_p$-cover with this Steinitz class is the cover $B \to J$.
-By Lemmas~\ref{lem:function1},~\ref{lem:distinguishedfunction}, and~\ref{lem:function2}, we see that a birational model for $B$ is given by the equations
+A birational model for $J$ is given by the equations